You’re a man, and manicures are for women. This is the common belief that many men believe when they hear about manicures.

 Once you’ve filed and buffed your nail, wash your hands with soap to rinse away any residue leftover from filing.
 Gently pat your hands dry.

-Step 7: Apply nail polish
+Step 7: Apply nail polish (optional!)

 It’s optional, but if you want to strengthen your nails, you can apply a clear polish to prevent brittle nails and make weak tips stronger.
 A matte polish won’t make your nails look too shiny.